All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Measuring and Monitoring Muscle Loss

-Your bathroom scale cannot tell the difference between fat loss and muscle loss.
-That is why we recommend tracking body composition, not just body weight.
-Here are the best methods:
+Your bathroom scale can't tell the difference between fat loss and muscle loss.
+That's why we recommend tracking body composition, not just body weight.
+Here are the best methods: For a complete cost breakdown, see our compare GLP-1 providers.

 We suggest getting a baseline body composition measurement before starting Ozempic and repeating it every 3 to 4 months during treatment.
 This allows you and your provider to track whether your weight loss is coming primarily from fat, which is the goal.
 Body composition tracking for Ozempic patients